fabridamicelli/cronex.nvim/README.md

 ```

 ## Limitations
+- Some terminals might make the cron explanations (diagnostic hints) flicker on the first call (only if you have many of them, but for most users this will not be noticeable).
 The current `extract` logic is a bit rudimentary (partly because regex in lua are a bit trickier than normal (at least for me).
 Any improvement along those lines is more than welcome.

-The call to the explainer is a blocking operation.
-While testing I found that to be a problem only if there are unrealistically many cron expressions in the buffer.
-Also, the Go implementation of the explainer is so fast that even having hundreds of expressions in a buffer everything runs decently fast.
+The Go implementation of the explainer is so fast that even having hundreds of expressions in a buffer everything runs decently fast.
-In short, my guess is that almost no user (if any at all) will notice this.
-Having said that, a few potential ideas to improve performance:
+Potential ideas to improve performance:
 - Accelerating extraction, for example, by using `ripgrep` to extract all crons in one shot (instead of iterating over lines)
 - Implementing the explainer in pure lua to avoid external calls